M&S finally resumes click and collect service following April’s cyber attack

 M&S said the personal information taken could include online order histories, but no usable payment or card details, or account passwords, were stolen.

-Bank of America estimated that M&S was losing £40 million in sales every week since the attack knocked out its online orders.
+Bank of America previously estimated that M&S was losing £40 million in sales every week when the attack knocked out its online orders.

-M&S has written to all customers that it has email addresses for, informing them that some personal data has been taken.
+Following the hack, M&S wrote to all customers that it had email addresses for, informing them that some personal data had been taken.

 This could include their name, date of birth, telephone number, home address, household information, email address and online order history.

-M&S said in an update on 13 May: “Importantly, there is no evidence that this data has been shared and it does not include useable card or payment details, or account passwords, so there is no need for customers to take any action.”
+M&S said in an update in May: “Importantly, there is no evidence that this data has been shared and it does not include useable card or payment details, or account passwords, so there is no need for customers to take any action.”

 Should you invest in M&S?

-However, they have since staged a steady recovery as the business has responded to the attack’s impacts.
-The timely resumption of online orders appears to have boosted optimism around M&S still further.
+However, they have since staged a steady recovery as the business responded to the attack’s impacts.
+The resumption of online orders in June boosted optimism around M&S, and the click and collect announcement has further pleased investors.

-She says the retailer should “hit August firing on all cylinders once again”, adding: “Management have previously estimated that it could cost as much as £300 million in lost sales and operational disruption, although it’s likely this will be mitigated by insurance claims and cost efficiencies made elsewhere.
+She comments: “But they remain 13% lower year to date.
+Investors will want to find out the full financial impact of the disruption, with previous estimates that it could cost as much as £300 million in lost sales and operational disruption.
+It is likely that this will be mitigated by insurance claims and cost efficiencies made elsewhere.”

 "Further tweaks to its store rotation programme, more investment into smaller ranges such as home and beauty, while targeting an improvement to its online offering and a reset of its international business have all been signs of a business which has not been resting on its laurels.”